GRAVEL • BIKE PATHS • ALL ROAD TOURING

 Bike paths, rail trails, bikeways, and designated, signed, routes on local roads with little traffic (piste ciclabili, ciclabili, ciclovie), criss-cross the Veneto Region, and more are in the planning and construction stages.
 Authorites recognize that they are a great source of sustainable, environmentally-friendly tourist income, which helps support local enterprises such as B&B's, cafès and eateries, transport services, and bike repair shops.
 Cyclists are desirable clients too: they don't pollute or cause parking problems and traffic jams; they are respectful and well-behaved, don't get drunk or use drugs, hold rave parties, or get in fights.

 Bike paths and bike routes are for the most part easy (though we encountered a 15% uphill on one!) and accessible by all levels of cyclists and all kinds of bicycles.
-But easy doesn't have to mean boring, and who says every ride has to be epic, anyway?
+But easy doesn't have to mean boring, and who says every ride has to be challenging or epic, anyway?
 Bike paths and cycleways take you to enchanting places, and offer sights and views that you can’t see from the roads, with no need for route planning and navigation.
 You enjoy meeting all sorts of people along the way, lingering, savoring and photographing scenery and architecture, and finding fascinating historical places that you didn't know existed.

 There is no official regional site dedicated to bike paths, so learning about them, and then finding them, isn't always easy.
 I usually read about them in local news articles, but specific information is often vague, inaccurate, or totally lacking.
 Where does the path start and end?
 Is it actually complete, or still under contruction?
 Is it a separate path, or just a route on local roads?
 Some Investigating is usually necessary, with the answers found on the sites, blogs, and public FaceBook pages of local residents, towns, and organizations, on Apple and Google Maps, Street View, Open Street Map, and Komoot (which can also have erroneous information provided by clueless users.).
 The sites of local entities are not always updated, and the maps they provide are often imprecise, and consequently, useless.